Sonia Abejón: Retirement

 After the Olympic Games in Athens, Abejón retired from gymnastics.
 From 2006 to 2010 she returned to competition as a member of the District III Club of Alcalá de Henares.
 In the 2006 Spanish Group Championship in Vecindario, she achieved bronze in the youth category, thus obtaining the club to the first category.
 The following year, at the 2007 Spanish Group Championship in Granada, she achieved 8th place in the first category, and at the 2008 Spanish Group Championship in Zaragoza she also won bronze in the first category.
 In 2009 she participated in the Spanish Group Championship held in Valladolid and in 2010 in Logroño.

 After leaving the national team, she has worked, among other professions, as a security guard, stewardess, administrative and rhythmic gymnastics coach, having the Level III of National Coaches.
 She also practiced Aesthetic Gymnastics for a time together with other former national gymnasts such as Nuria Artigues, Rebeca García, Sara Garvín, Bárbara González Oteiza, Lara González, Marta Linares, Isabel Pagán and Bet Salom.

-Currently and since 2009, she coaches and is the technical director the San Fernando de Henares Rhythmic Gymnastics Club in the city of the same name, a club established in 1994 and in which she trained as a gymnast in the years prior to joining the national team.
+Currently and since 2009, she coaches and is the technical director of the San Fernando de Henares Rhythmic Gymnastics Club in the city of the same name, a club established in 1994 and in which she trained as a gymnast in the years prior to joining the national team.
 Her former teammate Marta Linares also coaches at this club.
 The M4 Sports Center in Torrejón de Ardoz has been named after her since March 23, 2015.